PoliticsHome | Only the latest five entries on the PhiWire are visible to non-subscribers

 Last weekend Commons & Lords RUFC took on the Welsh Assembly at Staines rugby club in what was supposed to be a curtain-raiser for the Six Nations International that afternoon – but with the fantastic free-flowing rugby that was on display ...
 Continue to article

 Prime minister David Cameron hosts Irish prime minister Enda Kenny as part of the annual Anglo-Irish summit Business secretary Vince Cable attends Alternative Finance Summit 2014 in London Energy secretary Ed Davey speaks at the Lond...
 Continue to article

-COMMONS CHAMBER 9.30am: Culture, media and sports questions (topicals at 10.05am) 10.15am: Women and equalities questions 10.30am: Business statement Main business Select committee statement on the publication of the sixth rep...
+COMMONS CHAMBER 9.30am: Culture, media and sport questions (topicals at 10.05am) 10.15am: Women and equalities questions 10.30am: Business statement Main business Select committee statement on the publication of the sixth repo...
 Continue to article

 Seema Malhotra said the Conservatives were "running scared" on how economic statistics were being interpreted.
 "The Conservatives are really running scared in terms of how the growth figures in the economy are being perceived.
 George Osb...
 Continue to article